 In this guide, we’re going to tell you everything you need to know about this breathtaking coastal walk.
 After describing the trail, we’ll talk about how to get to Cala n Bosch.
 Then, we’ll discuss trail alternatives.
 Finally, we’ll provide some information about the coastal town of Cala n Bosch, including where to stay, eat and what to do in the area.

 Before you dive into this guide, feel free to watch our Menorca hiking video.
-For your convenience, when you press play below, it’ll start at the section showing the Cala n Bosch to Cala Turqeta walk.

 For other incredible walks in Menorca, read our Binimel·là to Cala Pilar, Cala Mitjana to Cala Turqeta (includes Cala Galdana) and Cova des Coloms guides.
 Also, you can read our Menorca hiking guide, where we talk about the eight best day hikes on the island.